-- Equal opportunity to identify and have considered witnesses and other relevant evidence. - Similar and timely access to all information considered by the investigating officer. - Equal opportunity to review any statements or evidence provided by the other party. - Equal access to review and comment upon any other information independently developed by the investigating officer. - The respondent will be prohibited from questioning or seeking evidence about the complainant's prior sexual conduct with anyone other than the alleged perpetrator.
-(This includes clarifying the evidence of a prior consensual dating or sexual relationship between the parties by itself does not imply consent or preclude a finding of sexual misconduct).
+- Respect, dignity, and sensitivity throughout the process. - Equal opportunity to identify and have considered witnesses and other relevant evidence. - Similar and timely access to all information considered by the investigating officer. - Equal opportunity to review any statements or evidence provided by the other party. - Equal access to review and comment upon any other information independently developed by the investigating officer. - The respondent will be prohibited from questioning or seeking evidence about the complainant's prior sexual conduct with anyone other than the alleged perpetrator.
+(This includes clarifying the evidence of a prior consensual dating or sexual relationship between the parties by itself does not imply consent or preclude a finding of sexual misconduct.) - If the victim does not wish to participate in an investigation or hearing process, the individual has the right to decline.

 Both a complainant and a respondent may ask a support person/advisor to accompany him or her at all stages of the process.
-The support person/advisor does not serve as an advocate on behalf of the complainant or respondent and may not be actively involved in any proceedings, and he or she must agree to maintain the confidentiality of the process.
+The support person/advisor does not serve as an advocate on behalf of the complainant or respondent may not be actively involved in any proceedings, and he or she must agree to maintain the confidentiality of the process.
 Mercy College reserves the right to dismiss a support person/advisor who is disruptive or who does not abide by the limitations in the previous sentence.